sage-code/maj/alphabet.md

 **Modified: K**

 Letter "k" is similar to "g" (plosive-valear) but  is not trilled.
 It may be pronounced like "c" in "culture" or "k" in "karate".
-Notice "k" is a very frequent letter in Maj and is used to replace "c" in most words.
+Notice "k" is a very frequent letter in Maj.

 **examples:**